-Ultimately, its purpose is to gain insight to see if your existing categories seem logical to your users.
-As a bonus, it’s also great if you need to add a bunch of new content to a site or if existing content needs to be reorganized.
+Ultimately, it aims to gain insight to see if your existing categories seem logical to your users.
+As a bonus, it’s also great if you need to add some new content to a site or if existing content needs to be reorganized.

-In a hybrid card sort, participants will be sorting cards into categories that you provide and can add their own.
-Normally, researchers will use this technique when they already have some categories established but would like their customer’s input as to what the others should be.
+In a hybrid card sort, participants will be sorting cards into categories you provide and can add their own.
+Normally, researchers will use this technique when they already have some categories established but would like their customer’s input on what the others should be.

 However, card sorting can also provide qualitative data in the form of user commentary, body language, and facial expressions.
 And there’s inherent value in watching participants complete a card sort.
-Beyond body language, observers can notice things like where participants get stuck, when they reconsider their card placement, and more.
-This all can be observed by a researcher and recorded for overall consideration when making decisions later.
+Beyond body language, observers can notice where participants get stuck when they reconsider their card placement and more.
+This can be observed by a researcher and recorded for overall consideration when making decisions later.

 Previously, in-person card sorting was the favored method of testing (over remote) because it allowed researchers to gather qualitative customer insights in addition to the quantitative.
-Now, there are a number of tools that let you perform card sorting tests remotely, but they don’t allow you the option for capturing the qualitative.
+Now, several tools let you perform card sorting tests remotely, but they don’t allow you the option for capturing the qualitative.

 Through the power of the Human Insight Platform, running your card sort via UserTesting can deliver both qualitative and quantitative insights.

 Good question.
-If you’re looking to organize content in a meaningful and user-centric way, then running a card sorting test is a smart move.
-Without insights from your users, it’s tough to really know if you’re designing your site or app intuitively for them.
+If you want to organize content in a meaningful and user-centric way, then running a card sorting test is smart.
+Without insights from your users, it’s tough to know if you’re designing your site or app intuitively for them.
 Remember, a good user experience almost always translates into good results for your business.